History of the Arizona Cardinals: Kliff Kingsbury years (2019-2022)

-2020

-Following the 2019 season, the Arizona Cardinals would trade for Pro Bowl wide receiver DeAndre Hopkins of the Houston Texans for running back David Johnson and a 2021 second-round pick.
-In the 2020 NFL Draft, the Arizona Cardinals would draft lauded linebacker Isiah Simmons of Clemson with the seventh overall pick of the draft.
+Midway through the 2019 season, longtime owner Bill Bidwill died on October 2, 2019.
+His father had bought the team when Bill was a young child and he had seen them move twice across the country.
+Bill had been the sole owner of the franchise for 47 years, having a major controlling interest for 63 years, though he had ceded most of those duties twelve years prior.
+Arizona Cardinals president Michael Bidwill inherited his father's role as chairman as well as his majority ownership.
+Another son, Bill Bidwill Jr. had been vice president of the organization, but left his office sometime shortly after his father's death.
+Michael is only the sixth principal owner of the team since 1898.

-Going into the 2020 season, the Cardinals were expected to have a breakout season.
-Early on in the season, Kyler Murray was mentioned as a possible contender for NFL MVP with an improved offense and expectations to take a big step going into the second season of his career.
-The Cardinals won six of their first nine games, including divisional wins against the 49ers and Seahawks, as well a hotly contested game against the Bills that ended in a Hail Mary from Kyler Murray to DeAndre Hopkins to win the game.
+Expectations rose for the 2020 Cardinals, fueled by a blockbuster trade for Pro Bowl wide receiver DeAndre Hopkins and the eighth overall selection of Butkus Award-winning linebacker Isaiah Simmons.
+Kyler Murray was discussed as a possible contender for NFL MVP with an improved offense and expectations to take a big step going into his second season.
+The Cardinals won six of their first nine games, including divisional wins against the San Francisco 49ers and Seattle Seahawks, as well a hotly contested game against the Buffalo Bills that ended in a Hail Mary from Kyler Murray to DeAndre Hopkins to win the game.
 The play would go viral and become known as the 'Hail Murray.'
+Oddsmakers even put Murray into their top three contenders for league MVP.
 The Cardinals, however, disappointed down the stretch, losing five of their last seven games, finishing the season with an 8–8 record, and missing out on the last playoff spot by way of a tiebreaker with the Chicago Bears despite the playoff expansion to 14 teams.